skay97/Writ.Ink-p3/README.md

-## Getting Started

-To run the site locally, there are a few things to set up.

-Because we have some private keys for our MongoDB, Cloudinary and Mandrill accounts, you'll need to set up your own equivalents before the site will run properly.

-_If you're looking to work on the SydJS site and want access to our accounts, please get in touch_

 ### Install Node.js and MongoDB

-You'll need node 4.8.x and npm 2.15.x installed to run SydJS.
+You'll need node 4.8.x and npm 2.15.x installed to run.
 The easiest way is to download the installers from [nodejs.org](http://nodejs.org).

 You'll also need MongoDB 2.4.x - if you're on a Mac, the easiest way is to install [homebrew](http://brew.sh) and then run `brew install mongo`.